Logo

 Normally, the probate process takes six to nine months to complete after the probate case is opened with a court.

-The length of time can vary depending on the court system and especially if there are challenges to the legality of the will or the distribution of assets.
+The length of time can vary depending on the court system, especially if there are challenges to the legality of the will or the distribution of assets.

 What is Not Included in Probate?